NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Experiments

-\textbf{Plug \& Play Application} In order to further verify the wide application capability of our method, we applied the NULL-Space Decoupling module and the Patch Slelection module to the existing detection framework.
-The results are shown in Table 7 and Table 8 of the Appendix.
-They all improve the detection ability of the model.
-More details can be found in Appendix IV.
+To further verify the wide application capability of our method, we apply the NULL-Space Decoupling and Patch Selection to the existing detection framework.
+They all improve the detection ability of the model, as shown in Table \ref{tab:plug_decoupling} and Table \ref{tab:plug_patch}, suggesting that our method is more effective in promoting the extraction of more generalized artifact information.

+\textbf{NULL-Space Decoupling.} To evaluate the broad applicability of our NULL-Space decoupling module within CLIP-based feature extraction frameworks, we integrated it into the established detection models UnivFD and VIB-Net.
+As shown in Table \ref{tab:plug_decoupling}, our NULL-Space decoupling module effectively improves detection performance.
+Specifically, our decoupling module improves the average accuracy by 13.9\% and 2.2\% on UnivFD and VIB-Net, respectively.
+The larger improvement on UnivFD implies that models dependent on raw CLIP representations are more susceptible to semantic information, whereas VIB-Net has partially mitigated such bias but still benefits from further semantic decoupling.
+Overall, these indicate that reasonable decoupling of semantic information helps steer the model toward task-relevant forensic cues.

+\textbf{Patch Selection.} We also performed a plug-and-play evaluation on our Patch Selection.
+The comparison results, illustrated in Table \ref{tab:plug_patch}, demonstrate a consistent improvement in detecting synthetic images from various generative models, including the proposed method of using crops during detection SAFE \cite{li2025improving}, which improves the mean accuracy by 4.8\% on the AIGCDetectBench \cite{zhong2023patchcraft} dataset.
+The results demonstrate that Patch Selection enables the detector to extract more generalizable features indicative of artifacts, while mitigating the adverse effects of semantic content on artifact detection.
+This approach enhances the detector’s ability to identify subtle artifacts in input samples and improves its generalization performance.